15 Must Know RESIN SAFETY TIPS: Epoxy & UV resin

 Wear a respirator even if the resin brand states that they have non-toxic resin.

-• Proper Fit: A respirator must fit snugly to create an airtight seal, preventing unfiltered air from entering.
-Fit testing is crucial to determine the correct size and style of respirator for your face.
+- Proper Fit: A respirator must fit snugly to create an airtight seal, preventing unfiltered air from entering.
+Fit testing will help determine the correct size and style of respirator for your face.
 Follow the manufacturer’s guidelines to have a secure fit, and make sure to properly adjust the straps for comfort and effectiveness.

 2. Safety Goggles To Protect Eyes